Rp70/Debian-Ubuntu-versions/README.md

 # Debian & Ubuntu versions

+This list is very helpful to anyone who develops software on both Debian & Ubuntu.

 You can find the Debian version on which your Ubuntu version is based in the file: `/etc/debian_version`

 From 10.04 up to 20.04: